Anapaya/bwallocation/README.md

   bwreserver client <server-addr> [flags]

 Examples:
-  bwreserver client 1-ff00:0:112,127.0.0.1:9000 -b 5mbps -d 10
+  bwreserver client 1-ff00:0:112,127.0.0.1:9000 -s 5mbps -d 10
-  bwreserver client 1-ff00:0:112,127.0.0.1:9000 --quic bwreserver client 1-ff00:0:112,127.0.0.1:9000 --text
+  bwreserver client 1-ff00:0:112,127.0.0.1:9000 -s 10mbps -r 5mbps
+  bwreserver client 1-ff00:0:112,127.0.0.1:9000 --text

 Flags:
-  -b, --bandwidth string   bandwidth to reserve.
-If --best-effort is provided, the client will attempt to send at the specified rate. (default "1mbps")
-      --best-effort        send best effort traffic without any reservation -d, --duration int       duration of the data transmission in seconds.
+  -d, --duration int          duration of the data transmission in seconds.
                               0 or negative values will keep the data transmission going indefinitely.
   -h, --help                  help for client
   -i, --interactive           interactive mode
-      --local ip           IP address to listen on --log.level string   Console logging level verbosity (debug|info|error) --pprof tcp-addr     Address to serve pprof (default :0) --quic               use QUIC when sending data.
+      --local ip              IP address to listen on --log.level string      Console logging level verbosity (debug|info|error) --payload int           payload size in bytes (default 1280) --pprof tcp-addr        Address to serve pprof (default :0) --quic                  use QUIC when sending data.
 If not specified, UDP is used.
+  -r, --reservation string    bandwidth to reserve.
+Setting this lower than sending rate simulates malicious behavior.
+                              supported values:
+                                <bandwidth>:  Reserve the specified bandwidth
+                                sending-rate: Use same value as sending-rate
+                                none:         Do not reserve any bandwidth
+                               (default "sending-rate")
-      --sciond string      SCION Daemon address (default "127.0.0.1:30255") --sequence string    Space separated list of hop predicates --text               use simple text mode.
+      --sciond string         SCION Daemon address (default "127.0.0.1:30255") -s, --sending-rate string   rate the client attempts to send at (default "1mbps") --sequence string       Space separated list of hop predicates --text                  use simple text mode.
 If not specified, the CLI widgets output is used.
 ```

 ## Screenshots